Why Is My Cat Scratching And Licking Itself Raw?

 In obtaining that history, your vet will keep you on track with a few critical questions that guide him to the most likely causes for the symptoms you describe.
 All vets sore these mental flow charts in their brains that help lead them through maize of possible causes for what they see. “when did you first notice the itching or hair loss ? ” “How did it progress ?”
-“Have there been any other changes in its behavior? ” “What medications does it receive? ” “have any other family members developed similar signs? ” etc.
+“Have there been any other changes in its behavior? ” “What medications does it receive? ” “have any other family members developed similar signs? ”etc.

-Its Physical Exam
+Your Cat’s Physical Exam

 Often, your vet will be conducting his physical examination at the same time this conversation is occurring.
 He/she will be observing the small characteristics and distribution of the hair loss, rashes, bald areas, scratches, etc. and making mental notes of similar cases he has seen in the past or read about.

 Your cat’s age is also an important clue.
 Kittens and adolescent cats are more likely to have fungal or skin parasites at the root of their problem, while cats in their twos and threes are most likely to experience allergies and food sensitivities.
 As I mentioned earlier, breed can also be an important clue.